Imaginings

 Capturing the Environment

-“Visualizing the Environment: Environmental Photography Workshop” By Sasha L. Gora This very blog is framed around the idea of seeing the woods, but what about photographing the woods?
-The common expression,“Can’t see the wood (or forest) for the trees,” communicates the sense of not… Continue Reading “Capturing the Environment”
+“Visualizing the Environment: Environmental Photography Workshop†By Sasha L. Gora This very blog is framed around the idea of seeing the woods, but what about photographing the woods?
+The common expression,“Can’t see the wood (or forest) for the trees,†communicates the sense of not being able to visualize the big picture.
+One is simply too…

 From Herders to Hikers, the Shifting Lives of Scottish Bothies

 This piece was originally published by Edge Effects and is reposted here with kind permission.
 All photographs are courtesy of the author.
 By Jonas Stuck When I was 20 years old, I heard about huts in northern England and Scotland called bothies.
-I didn’t even… Continue Reading “From Herders to Hikers, the Shifting Lives of Scottish Bothies”
+I didn’t even know how to pronounce the name, let alone how to find…

 Snapshot: The Lookout